microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

             ![Select YAML](https://user-images.githubusercontent.com/10041279/63459938-21b23900-c41b-11e9-9b9c-2dfa72e51350.png)

             > NOTE: Automatic drop-down does not always populate with yaml file options.
 It may be necessary to simply copy and paste the above path.
-        1. Review the devops pipeline YAML file and only keep templates relevant to your enterprise patterns.
-This file effectively tells Azure DevOps which Cobalt Infrastructure Templates to build and deploy across various deployment stages.
+        1. Review the devops pipeline YAML file and only keep references to Cobalt Infrastructure Templates that your organization would like to deploy.
+This step helps configure the Azure DevOps project to rely on this file in order to build and deploy the referenced Cobalt Infrastructure Templates across various deployment stages.
-            * Remove jobName configurations not relevant to your enterprise patterns.
-If new to Cobalt, we recommend keeping the path to the az_hello_world template as a starter template.
+            * Remove jobName configurations that reference Cobalt Infrastructure Templates not intended for deployment.
+If new to Cobalt, we recommend keeping the jobName that references our az_hello_world infrastructure template as a starter template.
 This step can also be completed later as a code commit to your repo.
-Below is an example of a jobName that you may want to remove by simple deleting it.
+Below is an example of a jobName that you may want to remove by simply deleting the section from the file.
                 ```yaml
                 configurationMatrix:
                 - jobName: az_service_single_region